999rpm/neovim-config/AUDIT_SUMMARY.md

 another — not necessarily the bug the 2026-08-06 entry took it for.
 With width stuck at 1 that distinction was moot either way.)

-Fixed by widening `foldcolumn` to `"auto:4"` — a real Neovim option value (`:help 'foldcolumn'`), sized dynamically up to 4 to match `foldnestmax` (also 4, already set), costing no extra column width on lines/buffers with no real nesting.
-See `config/options.lua`, `plugins/ui/statuscol.lua`.
+Fixed at the time by widening `foldcolumn` to `"auto:4"` — a real Neovim option value (`:help 'foldcolumn'`), sized dynamically up to 4 to match `foldnestmax` (also 4, already set), costing no extra column width on lines/buffers with no real nesting. **Superseded by the entry above's §9: `"auto:4"` still caps visible nesting at 4, just at a higher ceiling — narrowed further to `foldcolumn = "1"` once the actual statuscol.nvim rendering logic was traced in full, which removes the cap entirely rather than just raising it. `foldnestmax` (mentioned above as the number this matched) also turned out to be dead code — see the entry above's §9.**

 ### 4. JS/TS files: no diagnostics, no ufo arrows